(Note: On October 17, 2017, a Missouri appeals court threw out this verdict in light of the Supreme Court’s Bristol-Meyers Squibb ruling.)

-She was just one of 1,200 women who have filed suit against Johnson & Johnson for negligence.
+She was just one of thousands of women who have filed suit against Johnson & Johnson for negligence.

 A pathologist determined that Ms. Fox’s ovaries became inflamed and then cancerous from the talc.
 Internal memos suggested Johnson & Johnson executives knew of the risks; one of their medical consultants even compared talc use to smoking.

 In February, a Missouri jury awarded Ms. Fox’s family $72 million.
 Johnson & Johnson expressed disappointment in the decision, which it appealed—successfully.
 The company also posted a fact sheet on its blog, which notes the following:

 - Its talc products have not contained asbestos since the 1970s.

 - Talc has been approved for use all over the world.